HEALTHY BAKED PLANTAIN FRIES

 5 from 1 vote

-Baked plantain fries that are healthier and (I dare say) tastier than potato fries.
-They are completely cooked in the oven, ready in no time, crunchy on the outside and tender on the outside.
+Plantain fries are (I dare say) tastier than potato fries.
+My fries are completely cooked in the oven, ready in no time, crunchy on the outside and tender on the outside.

 Prep: 10 minutes